orzubalsky/art-coop/src/home/README.md

 `/assets/downloads` has PDFs for download.

-`/assets/uploads` is has files uploaded into the CMS's media manager.
+`/assets/uploads` contains files uploaded into the CMS's media manager.

-`/assets/images` - static images not managable by the CMS
+`/assets/images` - static images not managed by the CMS

 `/assets/scripts` - a small amount of JavaScript
 There are a few small interactive elements, for which we need client-side JS.